kameshsampath/melange-drone-plugin/README.md

 > **IMPORTANT:**
 >
 > - This plugin is under development and the parameters are subject to change
 > - Currently only basic options of melange are supported.
-Plan to add options on need basis
+Plan to add options on need basis.
->

 ## Usage

 The following settings changes this plugin's behavior,

 - `config_file`: The melange configuration YAML file, path relative to drone pipeline.
-- `output_dir`: The fully qualified image repository where the built OCI image will be pushed.
+- `output_dir`: The directory where the built packages will be saved.
 Defaults to `$DRONE_WORKSPACE/packages`
 - `archs`: The `linux` architecture for which the packages will be built.
 Defaults `$(uname -m)`.
 Valid values are: `amd64`, `arm64`.
 - `signing_key`: The signing key that will be used to sign the package.
-If not provided it will be generated
+If not provided it will be generated.
-- `env_file`: The environment file that will be preloaded and made available to build environment
+- `env_file`: The environment file that will be preloaded and made available to build environment.

 ```yaml
 kind: pipeline